Why Mendeley + Thetapad?

 Handling Special Characters

-Mendeley handles most special characters, but watch for:
+Mendeley handles most special characters automatically, but watch for:

 Collaboration with Mendeley Groups